Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Observations, reanalysis data, and LES numerical experiment setup

 \subsection{ERA5 and MERRA-2 reanalysis data}

 The ERA5 reanalysis data are generated using the fifth generation of European Centre for Medium-Range Weather Forecasts’s Integrated Forecast System \citep{hersbach2018era5}.
 We use the ERA5 hourly data at a horizontal resolution of 31 km.
 For three-dimensional fields, there are 137 model levels up to a height of 80 km.
 Since ERA5 only provide $\bar{D}$ in datasets with specified pressure levels, we use pressure-level data for the comparison of $\bar{D}$ and the corresponding large-scale vertical velocity $w$.
-The ERA5 large-scale forcings for the LES are obtained at the model levels instead of the pressure levels.
+The ERA5 large-scale forcings for the LES are obtained at the model levels instead of the pressure levels because the model-level data have a finer vertical mesh-size and can better characterize the inversion layer.
 The ambient meteorological conditions for a given location during a CAO usually evolve quickly due to strong winds and large surface heat fluxes under winter mid-latitude weather disturbances.
-Since the measurement time window for the two CAO events is about one hour during the ACTIVATE field campaign, we are not able to use the measurements directly to drive the LES simulation for many hours.
-We validate the ERA5 reanalysis data against the limited field measurements and then use the evolving forcing conditions from ERA5 reanalysis data to drive the LES simulations.
+Since the measurement time window for the two CAO events is about one hour during the ACTIVATE field campaign, we are not able to use the measurements directly to drive the LES for many hours.
+We validate the ERA5 reanalysis data against the limited field measurements and then use the evolving forcing conditions from ERA5 reanalysis data to drive the LES.

 The Modern-Era Retrospective analysis for Research and Applications version 2 (MERRA-2) \citep{merra-2} is also used to compare with the ERA5 reanalysis and dropsonde measurements.
 The MERRA-2 reanalysis data are generated using the Goddard Earth Observation System version 5 (GEOS-5) with its Data Assimilation System version 5.12.4 \citep{gelaro2017modern}.
-MERRA-2 has a horizontal resolution of $0.5^\circ \times 0.625^\circ$ with 72 model levels and provides 3-hourly datasets at 42 pressure levels and 1-hourly two-dimensional datasets.
+MERRA-2 has a horizontal resolution of $0.5^\circ \times 0.625^\circ$ with 72 model levels, from which the 3-hourly datasets at 42 pressure-levels are interpolated.
+It also provides 1-hourly two-dimensional datasets.
+We note that dropsonde measurements made during the ACTIVATE campaign have {\it not} been assimilated in either the ERA5 or MERRA-2 reanalysis used in this study.
+This allows us to validate meteorological states from LES and the reanalysis against the dropsonde measurements.